Friday Fish Fries In Chicago

 3281 W Armitage Ave. - Logan Square

 The path to deliciousness is paved with Best Intentions...or whatever the phrase is.
-Point is - Best Intentions in Logan Square has some incredible 'Filet O' Fridays' during Lent that you need to check out!
+Point is, Best Intentions in Logan Square has some incredible 'Filet O' Fridays' during Lent that you need to check out!
+Their spin on a classic features a breaded cod filet, miso tartar sauce, shredded lettuce, chili oil, and good ol' American cheese stacked on a toasted potato roll.
+The best part: it's only $8.

 Fish On The Reg'